sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/checks.md

 If you include a `repeat` array in a `subdues` object, Sensu will start the subdue period on the date you specify.
 After the first subdue period, Sensu uses the `begin` and `end` values only to determine the time of day to start and stop the subdue.

-In the above example, on April 19, 2022, Sensu will apply the weekday subdue at 5:00 p.m.
+In the above example, on April 19, 2022, Sensu will apply the `weekdays` subdue at 5:00 p.m.
 PDT and end it on April 20 at 8:00 a.m.
 PDT.
-On April 20, Sensu will apply the weekday subdue again at 5:00 p.m.
+On April 20, Sensu will apply the `weekdays` subdue again at 5:00 p.m.
 PDT and end it on April 21 at 8:00 a.m.
 PDT, and so on.

 This table lists and describes valid values for the `repeat` array:

 Value | Description |
 ----- | ----------- |
-`monday` `tuesday` `wednesday` `thursday` `friday` `saturday` `sunday` | Subdue on the specified day, at the same time of day `weekdays` | Subdue on all Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays, at the same time of day `weekends` | Subdue on all Saturdays and Sundays, at the same time of day `daily` | Subdue once every day, at the same time of day
+`mondays` `tuesdays` `wednesdays` `thursdays` `fridays` `saturdays` `sundays` | Subdue on the specified day, at the same time of day
+`weekdays` | Subdue on all Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays, at the same time of day `weekends` | Subdue on all Saturdays and Sundays, at the same time of day `daily` | Subdue once every day, at the same time of day